Skip to content

 You can also tell by how the grass responds to watering.
 When you water the lawn, the moisture will revive the brown grass, but it will not bring back dead grass to life.

-How to wake up dormant grass
+How do you wake up dormant grass? (step by step)

 Since it’s impossible to bring back dead grass, you should work on reviving the dormant one.
 Luckily, there are plenty of tricks you can use: